Hear Me Lord

 "Hear Me Lord" is a song by English rock musician George Harrison from his 1970 triple album All Things Must Pass.
 It was the last track on side four of the original LP format and is generally viewed as the closing song on the album, disc three being the largely instrumental Apple Jam.
-Harrison wrote "Hear Me Lord" in January 1969 while still a member of the Beatles.
-The band rehearsed it briefly at Twickenham Film Studios that month, but it was passed over for inclusion on what became their final album, Let It Be.
+Harrison wrote "Hear Me Lord" in January 1969 while still a member of the Beatles, who rehearsed it briefly at Twickenham Film Studios that month, but passed it over for inclusion on what became their final album, Let It Be.

 The song is in the gospel-rock musical style and the lyrics take the form of a personal prayer, in which Harrison seeks help and forgiveness from his deity.
 Along with "My Sweet Lord", it is among the most overtly religious selections on All Things Must Pass.
 The recording was co-produced by Phil Spector and includes musical contributions from Eric Clapton, Gary Wright, Billy Preston, Bobby Whitlock and other musicians from Delaney & Bonnie's Friends band.

 On release, Ben Gerson of Rolling Stone described "Hear Me Lord" as the album's "big statement" and a "majestic plea".
 Harrison included the song in his set list for the Concert for Bangladesh on 1 August 1971.
 He performed it during the afternoon show only, although the recording has never been issued officially.